 Disclaimer: Affiliate links help us produce good content.
 Learn more.

 These are just a few topics that I’ll be covering in this VPN comparison.
-I will analyze Hotspot Shield vs Private Internet Access on various topics, declare a winner in each category, and summarize the results in the end.
+I will analyze Hotspot Shield vs PIA on various topics, declare a winner in each category, and summarize the results in the end.

 |“Best for” nominee||Fastest VPN, Best for Kodi, Best for torrenting||Best overall, Best for USA, Best for Netflix|